davidweber411/javafx-SimpleJavaFxApplicationBase/README.md

 # Standard CRUD operations

-Standard CRUD operations are implemented generically, so you do not need to write boilerplate code for this actions.<br>
+Standard CRUD operations are implemented generically, so you do not need to write boilerplate code for these actions.<br>

 The entrypoint is the class <code>HibernateQueryUtil</code>.This class has some subclasses for grouping methods.<br>
 This subclasses are example given <code>Inserter</code>, <code>Updater</code>, <code>Deleter</code> and <code>